New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 \subsection{Acknowledgments}

 { It is a pleasure for the authors to thank Abhishek Saha and Tomoyoshi Ibukiyama for their comments on the topic of oldforms for SK lifts.
 S.D. thanks IISc.
-Bangalore, UGC Centre for Advanced Studies, DST India for financial support.
-P.A. thanks IISER, Pune, where he is a postdoctoral fellow and NBHM, DAE for the financial support through NBHM postdoctoral fellowship.}
+Bangalore, UGC Centre for Advanced Studies, DST, India, for financial support.

+P.A. held an NBHM Postdoctoral Fellowship at IISER, Pune, during the preparation of this article and thanks the National Board for Higher Mathematics (NBHM), DAE, India, for the financial support provided through this fellowship.
+He also thanks Ahmedabad University for providing excellent infrastructure and research support. }